Four-free groups and hyperbolic geometry: The volume of a metric ball

-B\"or\"oczky's proof of (\ref{i lit another lunky}) actually gives a stronger conclusion.
-It is shown in the proof that, in fact, \Equation \vol(\mathcal D\cap N(z, h_3(R))) \ge B(R)/d(R). \EndEquation While (\ref{cheroot}) may not give improved estimates for the density of a sphere packing, it does have a very natural interpretation for a sphere-packing defined as above in terms of a hyperbolic $3$-manifold $M$ and a point $Y\in M$: it is equivalent to the statement that $\vol N(Y,h_3(R)) \ge B(R)/d(R)$.
+\Equation \vol(\mathcal D\cap N(z, h_3(R))) \ge B(R)/d(R). \EndEquation While (\ref{cheroot}) may not give improved estimates for the density of a sphere packing, it does have a very natural interpretation for a sphere-packing defined as above in terms of a hyperbolic $3$-manifold $M$ and a point $Y\in M$: it is equivalent to the statement that $\vol N(Y,h_3(R)) \ge B(R)/d(R)$.

 The main result of this section, Proposition \ref{boroczky bonus}, will give a stronger lower bound for the volume of $N(Y,h_3(R))$ under the stronger hypothesis that there exists a point $Q\in M$ which is sufficiently far away from $Y$. \EndNumber